BartStolarek/RFF-Hackathon1-EDA/README.md

 # 🎧 Spotify EDA Hackathon: Phase 1 - Fundamentals

 Welcome to the **Spotify EDA Hackathon**!
 This is the first challenge in our learning series, and it's all about mastering the **fundamentals** of data exploration.
 Whether you're new to EDA or already a pro, I'm hoping this challenge will be engaging for you.

 ## Due Date:

 **Monday, 25th November 2024 11:59 PM UTC**
-_Using UTC time to make sure everyone is on the same page, and the weekend is finished for everyone_
+_Using UTC time to make sure everyone is on the same page, and the due date is after the weekend for everyone_

 ## Exploratory Data Analysis (EDA)